dwin0/react-next-intro/react.md

 7. Render many posts
 8. Add basic styling
-9. Like count (local)
+9. Like count (useState for local state):
+ * React knows when to rerender the component

 --- Exercise time

-10. Fetch posts from API
+10. Fetch posts from API (useEffect and fetch)

 --- Exercise time